sidgan/ETCI-2021-Competition-on-Flood-Detection/README.md

 This repository contains code for our submission to the [ETCI 2021 Competition on Flood Detection](https://competitions.codalab.org/competitions/30440).

-Accompanying paper: [Flood Segmentation on Sentinel-1 SAR Imagery with Cyclical Pseudo Labeling] (TBD).
+Accompanying paper: [Flood Segmentation on Sentinel-1 SAR Imagery with Semi-Supervised Learning] (TBD).

 by Sayak Paul\*, Siddha Ganju\*.